Genevieve Gallen: Verne Troyer’s Ex-Wife, A 6-Foot-2 Playboy Model, Once Called Him A Sex Addict And Alcoholic

 “There’s no valid marriage,” said Troyer’s lawyer, Fred Silberberg (via UPI).
 “That’s why we’re asking for an annulment.”

 At the time, there was much attention on what seemed to be an odd pairing.
-Troyer, who suffered from a genetic disorder that stopped his growth at 2-foot-8, and Gallen was 6-foot-2.
+Troyer suffered from a genetic disorder that stopped his growth at 2-foot-8, and Gallen was 6-foot-2.

 The relationship ended up a source of embarrassment for Verne Troyer.
-In an interview with the now-defunct News of the World (via The Huffington Post), his ex-wife said Troyer was an alcoholic and a sex addict.
+In an interview with the now-defunct News of the World (via the Huffington Post), his ex-wife said Troyer was an alcoholic and a sex addict.

 Verne Troyer’s other relationships were a source of turmoil in his life, as difficulties with his ex-wife and girlfriends reportedly pushed the actor deeper into alcoholism.
 After his marriage to Genevieve Gallen, Troyer was the victim of a sex tape leak with a former live-in girlfriend.
 As TMZ noted, a third-party was reportedly shopping the video for a six-figure sum, and it ended up being leaked to the internet.

 Verne Troyer’s relationship struggles continued when he was accused of harassing ex-girlfriend Yvette Monet.
-She claimed that the actor sent her a barrage of harassing emails and text messages after their break-up, including what she saw as veiled threats.
+She claimed that the actor sent her a barrage of harassing emails and text messages after their breakup, including what she saw as veiled threats.
 Monet ultimately received a restraining order keeping the actor away from her.

 Verne Troyer’s Playboy Ex-Wife Tells All @VerneTroyer #VerneTroyer #GenevieveGallen pic.twitter.com/WXNpT07dmp